-- referral code for 10% off discount your monthly fees for a year
+- referral code for a 10% off discount on your monthly fees for a year

 Who is InniAccounts?

-InniAccounts has been improving its platform a lot during the last years.
-Personally, I love it, it’s enough for me, it works at any hours.
-I don’t need to be on the phone or email my accountant at all time and that’s what I enjoy!
+InniAccounts has been improving its platform a lot during the last few years.
+Personally, I love it, it’s enough for me, it works at any hour.
+I don’t need to be on the phone or email my accountant at all times, and that’s what I enjoy!

 I sometimes ask questions by email.
-Like recently with my Amex Business Platinum giving credit statement appearing like a refund in my card statements, and I wasn’t sure how to enter those in my bookkeeping.
-They replied to me explaining what to do and also connected into my account in their software to set the entries properly for me.
+Recently with my Amex Business Platinum giving credit statement appeared like a refund in my card statements, and I wasn’t sure how to enter those in my bookkeeping.
+They replied to me explaining what to do and also connected to my account in their software to set the entries properly for me.

 I wrote an article about InniAccounts before as I recommend them to friends or people opening a new limited company.
 And the feedback from my friends was always positive too.
-Recently, my mate Adam told me they helped him to close his company as he works now permanent in a company.
+Recently, my friend Adam told me they helped him to close his company, as he works now permanently in a company.

-This said, they increased their price recently, booo.
+This said they increased their price recently, meh.
 They sent multiple emails to encourage users to switch from Essential to Professional (the most popular).
-That’s a good marketing trick, one low offer, one medium and one expensive.
+That’s a good marketing trick, one low offer, one medium, and one expensive.
 People will usually pick the middle one.